fge/grappa-debugger/README.md

 This project requires Java 8 and JavaFX 8; it has been developed using JDK 1.8u25 from Oracle.

-It is recommended that you run this program with this very version; among other things, exception handling requires on the default uncaught exception handler working correctly with JavaFX.
+It is recommended that you run this program with a version at least this recent.
+Among other things, exception handling relies on the default uncaught exception handler working correctly with JavaFX.
-Apparently, this was not the case with earlier versions of JDK 8; unfortunately I don't know the full details.
+Apparently, this was not the case with earlier versions of JDK 8.
+Unfortunately I don't know the full details.

 ## What this is